coderrio/Coderr.Server/ReadMe.md

 ## Getting started

-Once you have [installed the server](https://github.com/coderrapp/Coderr.Server/releases) you need to install and configure one of our nuget packages.
+Once you have [downloaded and installed the server](https://github.com/coderrapp/Coderr.Server/releases) you need to install and configure one of our nuget packages.
 You can read more about them [here](https://coderrapp.com/documentation/client/).

 Unhandled exceptions will be picked up by the client libraries.